Weak Signal Inclusion Under Sparsity and Dependence: Introduction

-Extensive simulation studies are conducted to compare the new method with existing methods in both one-dimensional and two-dimensional examples.
-The new method outperforms the others in adapting to a user-specified FNP control level.
+Finite sample performance of the proposed method is studied in simulation examples where the data are generated under several commonly observed dependence structures.
+These dependence structures range from weak to strong in our dependence calibration system.
+The new method outperforms existing methods in adapting to a user-specified FNP control level.
 We apply the new method to analyze fMRI data from the saccade experiment in the Individual Brain Charting project \citep{pinho2018individual}.
-Compared to the other methods, results of the new method exhibit a nice balance in identifying brain regions that are functionally relevant to saccadic eye movement and avoiding the scattered or isolated voxels that are not functionally relevant to saccades.

-The rest of the paper is organized as follows. \autoref{sec:method} introduces the new method and justify its FNP control property in theory. \autoref{sec:example_1d} provides several illustrative examples under different dependence structures.
-The proposed method with the estimated number of signals is studied in \autoref{sec:estimatedS}, and additional simulation examples are presented in \autoref{sec:simulation}. \autoref{sec:application} applies the new method to fMRI data analysis. \autoref{sec:conclusion} provides conclusion and further discussion.
-All the technical proofs are presented in the Appendix.
+Its results are compared with those of other methods and with regions that are known to be associated with saccade.
+The new method seems to benefit from its false negative control efficiency and exhibits a nice balance in identifying functionally relevant regions and avoiding excessive noise voxels.